sidx1024/svelte-style-directive/README.md

 ```

 `class` directive makes things much easier.
+But, what if you wanted to make this work with `style` attributes?

-This plugin allows `style` directives to achieve similar functionality but for style attributes.
+This plugin adds support `style` directive to achieve similar functionality.

 So you can do this:
 ```svelte
 <script>
   let bold = true;